eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 | modes      | list     | any combination of "public", "car", "bicycle" | \-      | list of possible traffic modes.
 Walking is always possible regardless of this value.     |
 | departPos  | float(m) |                                               | 0       | initial position on the starting edge (deprecated, determined by the departPos of the person or the arrival pos of the previous step) |
 | arrivalPos | float(m) |                                               | \-eps   | arrival position on the destination edge                      |

+!!! note
+    It is an error for subsequent trips to be unconnected.

+!!! note
+    If no itinerary for performing the trip is found and the option **--ignore-route-errors** is set, the trip will be transformed into a walk which consists of the start and arrival edge.
+The person will teleport to complete the walk.

 # Example